 Don’t waste time getting bogged down with things you are not interested in.
 Use the site features to your advantage.
 Filter by colour, size, fit or price depending on which site you are using.
 Filtering by your size, will pull up anything that is available in that size.
 That way you aren’t spending time going in and out of every product just to be disappointed when your size isn’t there.
 Filter by product type for the same reason.
 If you are looking for a coat and nothing else than it only makes sense to just look at those.
 This also helps if you are likely to get swayed and buy too many things you don’t need.
 The search section can be used in the same way.
 If you are after a black dress then type just that into the search bar.
 Most websites will pull up anything with that description and will save you time.
 I regularly use these features for things i wear a lot, for example putting in stripe t-shirt or A-line skirt to pull up what that site has to offer in those styles.

-Certain sites allow you to search stock levels in stores near to you.
+Certain sites now actually allow you to search stock levels in stores near to you.
 So if needs be and you need to dash to grab something you can have checked it out before hand and not waste a journey.
-Zara , Bershka , The River Island app and even Dunnes Stores allow you to see what stores are holding what sizes and styles.
+Zara , Bershka , H&M and The River Island app allow you to see what stores are holding what sizes and styles.
 There are also certain styles and ranges that are online exclusives and won’t be available in stores.
 Certain sites even let you create looks and give styling tips below items to give some inspiration as to what to wear your purchase with.

 Basket Discount Trick